kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 ---

-Hybrid Gateways provide all of the functionality of HTTP and TCP Gateways with the added ability to dynamically select which Gateway a given request is routed to based on request properties.
+Hybrid gateways expand the functionality of HTTP and TCP gateways by letting you use request properties to choose which gateway the request routes to.
 Selection is done based on `Matcher` fields, which map to a subset of Envoy [`FilterChainMatch`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/listener/v3/listener_components.proto#config-listener-v3-filterchainmatch) fields.

 ## Only accept requests from a particular CIDR range